willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 }
 ```

-Register the routing in `app/config/routing.yml`:
+Register the routing in `app/config/routing.yml` _(optional: Because the dump command does not depend on the router component)_:

 ``` yaml
 # app/config/routing.yml